Daughter of Emperor Xiaoming of Northern Wei

-Empress Yuan (12 February 528 – after 1 April 528), personal name unknown, was briefly an emperor of the Xianbei-led Chinese Northern Wei dynasty.
+Empress Yuan (12 February 528 (Note: According to Emperor Xiaoming's biography in Book of Wei, Lady Yuan was born on the yichou day of the 1st month of the 1st year of the Wutai era of his reign.
+This corresponds to 12 Feb 528 on the Julian calendar.) – after 1 April 528), personal name unknown, was briefly an emperor of the Xianbei-led Chinese Northern Wei dynasty.
 She bore the surname Yuan (元 (Yuán)), originally Tuoba.
 (Note: The surname of the Northern Wei ruling family was changed from Tuoba to Yuan by the Emperor Xiaowen (r.
 471–499).)
 Yuan was the only child of Emperor Xiaoming (r.
 515–528), born to his concubine Consort Pan.
 Soon after her birth, her grandmother the Empress Dowager Hu, who was also Xiaoming's regent, falsely declared that she was a boy and ordered a general pardon.
 Emperor Xiaoming died soon afterwards.
 On 1 April 528, Empress Dowager Hu installed the infant on the throne for a matter of hours before replacing her with Yuan Zhao the next day.
 Emperor Xiaoming's daughter was not recognised as a legitimate emperor (huangdi) by later generations.
 No further information about her or her mother is available.